Narendra Bedi: Personal life

 Narendra Bedi was the son of famous Urdu writer and screenwriter Rajinder Singh Bedi.
 He received a degree in Arts from University of Mumbai, and thereafter started his career by joining the film production team of G. P. Sippy, who later produced Bedi's debut film, Bandhan (1969), starring Rajesh Khanna and Mumtaz.

 His films were either in romantic comedy genre like that of Jawani Diwani, Dil Diwana, Rafoo Chakkar, Sanam Teri Kasam or were of action genre like Maha Chor, Khotey Sikkay, and had music by R.D.
 Burman.
 His film Sanam Teri Kasam fetched R.D.Burman his very first Filmfare Best Music Director Award.
-His only flops in his career as directors was Aakhri Sanghursh.
+His only flop in his career as a director was Aakhri Sanghursh which released 15 years after his death.